+EML 5709

-EML 5709 Fall 2009 Homework Problems
+Homework Problems

 Do not print out this page.
 Keep checking for changes.
 Homeworks should normally be online three school days before they are due.
 Deviations may occur due to holidays or the end of the semester.

 Explain all reasoning.

-1. If the density of air at sea level is 1.225 kg/m3, what is the average spacing of the molecules?
-The molecular mass of air is 28 g/mol.
-For what size of bodies would you expect major problems in trying to define continuum values of density, velocity, and pressure?
+1. If the density of air at sea level is 1.225 kg/m^3 , and the molecular mass 28 g/mol, then what is the number of molecules per unit volume?
+What is the average spacing l of the molecules?